Pages Menu

 1986 Fuji Palisade

-About three weeks into his search, he stumbled upon this ol’ rebuilt Fuji.
-The only additions Will made to this bike is the blue leopard handlebar tape, two matching water bottle holders and a rear rack.
-This bike was built to rock n’ roll!
+Will went on to add blue leopard handlebar tape, two matching water bottle holders and a rear rack.
+Other than that, this bike was built to rock n’ roll!

 Price: $200

+Get ready for some laughs, folks.
 Our original plans were to go uber-budget and rig up a 14 gallon rugged tote storage bin to the rear racks of our bikes.
-I actually mounted the tote to my bike, loaded it up with all of my gear and took it for a spin with no issues at all.

 Trek 520 with Rugged Tote Storage Bin

-While the idea would work perfectly for local commuting around the city, it just wasn’t the greatest idea to attempt to take this invention all the way out to the West Coast and hope that it’s still in one piece by the time we reach the border of Mexico.
+While the idea would probably work for local commuting around the city, it just wasn’t the greatest idea to attempt to take this invention of ours all the way out to the pacific coast and hope that it’s still in one piece by the time we reach the border of Mexico.

-Instead, we decided to go with the most recommended and reliable option on the market when it comes to panniers for long distance bicycle touring; Ortlieb Back Roller Classic Panniers.
+Instead, we decided to go with the most reasonable and highly recommended option on the market when it comes to long distance bicycle touring, the Ortlieb Back Roller Classic Panniers.
+Basically, if you don’t know by now, Ortlieb Panniers and bicycle touring go hand in hand.

 Ortlieb Back Roller Classic

-Here’s a final look at what my bike looks like fully loaded…
+Here’s a final look at what my Trek 520 looks like when it’s fully loaded.

 1985 Trek 520 - Fully Loaded